Charles L. Robinson: Impeachment

 In 1861, Robinson took office as governor of the newly admitted State of Kansas and served one term from February 9, 1861, to January 12, 1863.
 In 1861, the Kansas House of Representatives impeached him along with Secretary of State J. W. Robinson and State Auditor George S. Hillyer for alleged mishandling of bond sale to fund the raising of troops in support of the Union cause.
-Robinson was found not guilty in his impeachment trial before the State Senate, but it hurt his political career; both Robinson and Hillyer were found guilty and removed from office.
+Robinson was found not guilty in his impeachment trial before the State Senate, but it hurt his political career (both J. W. Robinson and Hillyer were found guilty and removed from office).

 Robinson's impeachment resulted from a political rivalry with James H. Lane, the first U.S. Senator from Kansas.
+Lane used his influence in the state capital to try to remove Robinson as governor; both Lane and Robinson sought political power in Kansas.